MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> If you are going to achieve excellence in big things, you develop the habit in little matters.
+> Take care of your cents: dollars will take care of themselves.
-> -- Colin Powell
+> -- Thomas Jefferson